67 Q&As Crucial To Periodontal Disease or Periodontitis

 35. How long do I have to leave my Periodontal Disease untreated before I lose my teeth?

 That is an unknown answer, as everyone’s disease process progresses differently than someone else’s.
 Yours could be the type that progresses fast.
 It’s best to see a Periodontist to diagnose and treat your type.
+But one thing is for sure.
+The longer you wait to be treated, the more expensive the periodontal treatment will be.

 Section 5: Treatment of Periodontal Disease